Vancouver ski hills include Grouse, Mt. Seymour and Cypress. Also, just two hours away in opposite directions, there’s Whistler and Sasquatch.

 Known as Hemlock Valley Resort until 2016, Sasquatch Mountain is a ski hill located in the Fraser Valley not far from Harrison Hot Springs.
 It’s not the region’s most modern ski hill, but not the smallest either.
 If expansion plans proceed, it could one day be one of if not the biggest!

 Sasquatch Mountain Resort is a ski hill with wide open terrain, three chair lifts and about three dozen runs of which some 45% are classified as Black Diamond.
-Complementing its skiing and snowboarding facilities, the resort has 13 kilometres of snowshoeing trails and a brand new eight-lane tubing park.
+Complementing its skiing and snowboarding facilities, the resort has 13 km of snowshoeing trails and a brand new eight-lane tubing park.
 The Fraser Valley’s only ski hill, it’s also one of the most affordable snow-sport resorts in the Lower Mainland.

 In total, Sasquatch Mountain has 335 metres in vertical drop, which is similar to other ski hills, and around 200 acres of skiable terrain.